2026 AIR TRANSPORTATION SECTION Best Paper Award Competition

 Award Announcement and Prize

-The winning paper will be announced at the AAS business meeting to be held during the INFORMS Annual Meeting in Atlanta, Georgia, in 2025.
-Each author of the winning paper will receive a certificate.
+The winning paper will be announced at the ATS business meeting to be held during the 2026 INFORMS Annual Meeting in San Francisco (USA).

 Submission Process

-To submit a paper for the 2025 competition, one of the authors must email the following to the Chair of the AAS Best Paper Award Committee, on or before June 15, 2025, 11:59 pm US Eastern Time.
+To submit a paper for the 2026 competition, one of the authors must email the following to the Chair of the ATS Best Paper Award Committee, on or before June 15, 2026, 11:59 pm UTC.

 Submissions should be sent to g.lulli@lancaster.ac.uk with the subject line: